olaviinha/Pwst-it/README.md

 a note by e.g. leaving it behind some larger notes.
 - Zoom out (default: S).
 Zoom out to view the entire board and all notes in it.
 - Zoom in (default: W).
 Zooms back in to the view where you zoomed out from. _Note_ that clicking anywhere on the screen is probably more convenient, as it will zoom in to the point where you clicked.
 - Create note (default: D).
 Create new note wherever your cursor is located.
 Double-clicking on the background does the exact same thing.
-However, this shortcut key enables you to create new notes directly on top of old notes too, as double clicking an old note will normally edit the double-clicked note.
+However, this shortcut key enables you to create new notes directly on top of old notes too, as double-clicking an old note will normally edit the double-clicked note.
 - Settings (default: A).
 Open/close the settings bar.
 - Full screen (default: Z).
 Open/exit full screen mode.
 - Cancel (default: Esc).
 Closes/cancels different things on screen, depending on what's happening.

 ## General acknowledgement
-- This was developed entirely for my personal purposes, and I don't intend to extend it outside of that scope.
+- This was developed solely for my personal purpose.
+It functions under that scope, and I don't intend to extend it outside of that scope.
 - It has been developed and tested only in Google Chrome.
-- Very likely has a number of bugs, which I aim to fix as they come along.
+- Very likely has a number of bugs (at least in the rich-content-pasting functionality) which I aim to fix as they come along.